 What about kids making noise!
 We love it!
 Honestly, with having a much smaller group of people in the sanctuary, it can feel kind of quiet.
 Over the past few weeks, having a few kids in the room has helped bring a sense of joy and life to the room.
 So, they are more than welcome!

 - Please bring your own lawn chairs or blanket (although we will be on the parking lot surface)

 - Masks are encouraged, but not required (as they are for indoor worship)

-- The worship service will be shorter (about 45-50 minutes) and family accessible (i.e. kids making noise is no problem!)
+- The worship service will be shorter (under an hour) and family accessible (i.e. kids making noise is no problem!)